Why Babesia Is Frequently Missed: Symptoms, Testing Problems, and Misdiagnosis

 Babesia is a malaria-like parasite spread by ticks and commonly found alongside Lyme disease.
 Unlike Lyme disease, which is caused by a bacterium, Babesia infects red blood cells—leading to systemic, fluctuating symptoms that are frequently misattributed.

-Acute Babesia: When the Parasite Is Visible
+Acute Babesia: When the Parasite Is Easier to Detect

-Early infection may cause:
+Early infection may include:

 - High fever and chills